Cherry Hardwood Electronics Enclosure — Design Summary¶

 |---|---|---|

-| 45° taper faces | 0.028" normal | Not bearing at nominal; guidance and peel catch only |
+| 45° taper faces | 0.010" X / 0.007" normal | Not bearing at nominal; guidance and peel catch only |

-| Side flat | 0.050" | Well clear |
+| Side flat | 0.020" | Never touches |

 Seating and load path¶

 The 0.010" root flat gap is the critical anti-wedge feature.
 A fully-wedged bilateral taper under a peel or rotation load would generate enormous normal forces on both taper faces, resolving into a twisting couple on the ligament — the failure mode this design avoids.
-By ensuring the housing bottoms out on the root flat after only 0.010" of additional wedge travel, this mechanism is arrested before significant force multiplication occurs.
+By ensuring the Base bottoms out on the root flat after only 0.010" of additional wedge travel, this mechanism is arrested before significant force multiplication occurs.

-- Throat face at 0.070" — never contacts under any foreseeable load
+- Throat face at 0.070" — never contacts

 Clearance philosophy¶

 This device works by depending on wood sliding on itself when forces are applied.
-Clearances are designed to accommodate wavy wall surfaces, CNC router tolerances, and seasonal dimensional changes within reason.
+Clearances are designed to accommodate wavy bulkhead surfaces, CNC router tolerances, and seasonal dimensional changes within reason.
 The numbers above are nominal and may require adjustment based on field testing.

 Wear¶

 Wood-on-wood contact at the 45° face under boat micromotion (low amplitude, potentially high cycle) is a long-term wear concern.
-Contact pressure is very low (~2–6 psi under housing weight alone) so wear rate should be slow.
+Contact pressure is very low (~2–6 psi under Base weight alone) so wear rate should be slow.

 Carnauba paste wax (Johnson's Paste Wax) applied at assembly — hard natural wax, traditional for wood sliding surfaces, effective 1–5 years before wearing off.
 Cheap and reapplicable.